 Trauma is a normal response to frightening or emotionally disruptive events.
 It can range from very short term emotional discomfort to acute stress disorder to post-traumatic stress disorder, or PTSD.
 Acute stress disorder, though uncomfortable and persistent, can resolve on its own in a matter of weeks or months.
 PTSD is marked by chronic, persistent, and sometimes debilitating emotional distress related to the traumatic event.

 Of course the most obvious sources of trauma for a young woman are things like sexual or physical assault.
 But experts are now acknowledging that individuals differ in their sensitivity to disruptive experiences and, therefore, have expanded the definition of a traumatic event.
 Potentially traumatic events include:

-* Car Accidents: Car accidents in which one’s life seemed at risk or in which there was loss of life or serious injury can have long lasting, post-traumatic emotional impacts.
+- Car Accidents: Car accidents in which one’s life seemed at risk or in which there was a loss of life or serious injury can have long-lasting, post-traumatic emotional impacts.